 "Nowadays few adhere to this protocol, even if they are aware of it."

-In fact, Kate Middleton has only ever worn a tiara in public seven times - including her wedding day.
+In fact, Duchess Catherine has only ever worn a tiara in public 11 times - including her wedding day.

 Kate Middleton's "something borrowed" for her 2011 wedding day happened to be this incredible creation made of diamonds and platinum, which The Queen very kindly lent to her.